-While it’s important to understand what’s happening in your industry, it’s equally important to understand that competitive analysis is about more than comparing creative assets, products and messaging.
-There is more to getting to the nitty gritty of what your competition is doing to succeed than simply comparing advertising, marketing tactics and market share.
+While it’s important to understand what’s happening in your industry, it’s equally important to understand that competitive analysis is about more than comparing creative assets, products, and messaging.
+There is more to get to the nitty-gritty of what your competition is doing to succeed than simply comparing advertising, marketing tactics, and market share.

 The Why, How and What Factors

-- Does what your competition offer reflect their why?
-The why is their motivation, meaning, cause, purpose, belief or mission.
+- Does what your competition offer reflect they’re why?
+Then why is their motivation, meaning, cause, purpose, belief, or mission?

 - A company’s how makes what they do special.
 Does the how express their competitive advantage?

 - Are there clear, consistent, and cohesive links across everything the company makes, offers, etc.?
-Tom’s shoes, for example, embodies their why – Improving lives.
+Tom’s shoes, for example, embody their why – Improving lives.
 With every product you purchase, TOMS helps a person in need.
 One for One.
-And their brand umbrella allows them to sell shoes (their what), the same way they could sell socks or anything else to advances their cause.
+And their brand umbrella allows them to sell shoes (they’re what), the same way they could sell socks or anything else to advances their cause.